SamsamEthan/project1_SA/README.md

 Make sure to install all required python packages contained inside of requirements.txt using: pip install -r requirements.txt.

-EDIT: This same folder is used for lab 2
+EDIT: This same repo is used for lab 2